sangeethkumar1997/nle/README.md

   </a>
  </p>

-The NetHack Learning Environment (NLE) is a Reinforcement Learning environment presented at [NeurIPS 2020](https://neurips.cc/Conferences/2020).
+The NetHack Learning Environment (NLE) is a Reinforcement Learning environment originally presented at [NeurIPS 2020](https://neurips.cc/Conferences/2020).
 NLE is based on [NetHack 3.6.6](https://github.com/NetHack/NetHack/tree/NetHack-3.6.6_PostRelease) and designed to provide a standard RL interface to the game, and comes with tasks that function as a first step to evaluate agents on this new environment.

 NetHack is one of the oldest and arguably most impactful videogames in history,